Atticus29/population-fragmentation/bugs.md

 - [x] TODO try without the detect changes
 - [x] Canvases of metapopulation not displaying after first couple is randomly selected, but gets restored after that continues
 - [x] Canvases of matedPairs not displaying (I think it has something to do with them not being dynamically generated)
-- [x] You can submit the form with a negative number of fragments
+- [x] You can submit the form with a negative number of subpopulations
 - [x] You can submit the form with a negative number of generations
 - [x] fix bug where designate a random pair to mate button doesn't disappear
 - [x] fix bug where I'm ready to answer questions about this population doesn't disappear in the second lizard-display (should it?)